gayanvoice/github-profile-views-counter-action/README.md

   <h1>GitHub Insights</h1>
 </div>
 <div align="center" margin>
-  <p>Shows number of page views and unique visitors breakdown per week, month, and year of your repositories using <strong>GitHub Actions</strong>.<br/>
+  <p>Shows number of page views and unique visitors breakdown per week, month, and year of your repositories using <strong>GitHub Actions</strong>.
     The github-insights action updates the insights fetched from <strong>GitHub API</strong> for every 6 hours.<br/>
-    This action is written by gayanvoice.
-Don't forget to follow me on GitHub and Twitter.</p>
+    This action is written by [gayanvoice](https://github.com/gayanvoice).
+Don't forget to follow me on [GitHub](https://github.com/gayanvoice) and [Twitter](https://twitter.com/gayanvoice).</p>
 </div>

 ### Step 1 - ⚡️ Create a repository from the template